-In his spare time David likes yacht sailing and walking his Afghan hounds.
+In his spare time David likes spending time with his wife of 45 years, yacht sailing and walking his Afghan hounds.

 A solicitor working within the international capital markets group of Allen & Overy LLP in London, Andrew has experience of advising international banks and corporations on a range of financing transactions.
 He is a member of The Law Society of England & Wales.
 Andrew has previously worked as a volunteer for a variety of organisations including the Islington Churches Cold Weather Shelter (organised by CARIS Islington), the Citizens Advice Bureau and the Free Representation Unit.